Phone responsiveness: The secret to Google Local Services Ads success revealed!

 Instead of throwing up our hands and saying we did all we could, Twelve Three Media decided to solve the problem of Google not reporting phone responsiveness on LSAs.
 Our web development team built an API (application programming interface) that draws directly from Google data to see how frequently our clients answer incoming phone calls from Local Services Ads.

 Average phone lead responsiveness is calculated over a period of 90 days.
 Google measures responsiveness by dividing the number of phone calls in a 90-day period by the number of connected phone calls in the same period.
-Connected phone calls are charged leads (i.e., the calls that clients mark as leads and for which they are charged by Google).
+Phone calls over 30 seconds in length are considered charged leads.
+When you listen to the call in the dashboard, you can either mark it as a lead or dispute it as not a lead.

 LSA Reporting Dashboard